Student Housing Conference 2020 – 5 key takeaways

 - Looking ahead – the latest evidence clearly suggests that students still want the university experience – you cannot rely on Zoom for everything.
 It is hoped that by September 2021, students will be looking forward to the academic year ahead with Covid all but behind us.
 If that is the case, then student demand for PBSA should be greater than ever.
 As for the current academic year, the coming weeks will be crucial.
 An encouraging number of rooms have been booked, but it remains to be seen if everyone will turn up...

-Anthony Goodmaker is a Senior Associate in the Commercial Real Estate team.
+Anthony Goodmaker is a Partner in the Commercial Real Estate team.